openframeworks/ofSite/_documentation/utils/ofThread.markdown

 _inlined_description: _

 A query to see if the current thread is the main thread.

 Some functions (e.g. OpenGL calls) can only be executed the main thread.
-This static function will tell the user what thread is currently active at the moment the method is called. if (ofThread::isMainThread())
+This static function will tell the user what thread is currently active at the moment the method is called.

+    if (ofThread::isMainThread())
     {
         ofLogNotice() << "This is the main thread!";
     }
     else
     {
         ofLogNotice() << "This is NOT the main thread.";
     }

-***return:***
-	true iff the current thread is the main thread.
+Returns: true iff the current thread is the main thread.